jaap3/django-richtextfield/CONTRIBUTING.rst

   make lint
   make coverage

-6. If everything passes you're ready to submit a pull request!
+If everything passes you're ready to submit a pull request! (if not, go back to step 4)

 Pull Request Guidelines
 -----------------------